Aaron-Bopp/TIM/00_Meta/Primary Sources/Classes/Comp Sci/Final business rules.md

 **Dungeons and Dragons**

-The E-R diagram for [[DnD]] will have the following entities.
-(If the person grading this plays [[DnD]] this isn't exactly how it is.
+The E-R diagram for [[DnD (Dungeons and Dragons)]] will have the following entities.
+(If the person grading this plays [[DnD (Dungeons and Dragons)]] this isn't exactly how it is.
 Somethings have been simplified)

 -   Campaign - Dungeon master prepares a story for players to play in.
 Each campaign must specify who the dungeon master is.

--   Player -- somebody who plays or has played [[DnD]].
+-   Player -- somebody who plays or has played [[DnD (Dungeons and Dragons)]].
 Each player has a name as well as Experience which is how many years they have played and how many different campaigns they have played.

 -   Character -- a character is a part of the story.
 A character has a name and a level.
 The character also has six different ability scores and an HP (health points) that is based off the level and the size of the HPDice from its class.